All The Criminal Charges To Emerge So Far From Robert Mueller's Investigation

 That criticism aside, the special counsel investigation has resulted in criminal counts against more than 30 people and three Russian entities.
 And while the final outcome of the Mueller probe remains far from certain, it has already generated new insights into how Russia targeted the election, the presidential transition and Trump's business empire.

-Here's a closer look at where things stands:
+Here's a closer look at where things stand:

 Convicted: Paul Manafort